3mdeb/openpower-coreboot-docs/devnotes/coreboot_in_seeprom_notes.md

   // code writes to 16(r1), this is above our stack, but unused In main, after creating stack frame: checkstop

-This means that the faulting instruction is one these:
+This means that the faulting instruction is one of these:

 ```
 	std     r0,16(r1)